jmhar3/apocalypto/README.md

 Survive the apocalypse with supplies from the shop while taking down zombies.
 Gear up to work your way to more difficult areas.

+# Apocalypto
+A zombie survival game.

+Survive the apocalypse with supplies from the shop while taking down zombies.
+Gear up to work your way to more difficult areas.

 ## Installation

 Add this line to your application's Gemfile: